Best Blackjack Side Bets Explained by Blackjack Pro Henry Tamburin Ph.D

 The payouts vary from one casino to another but the most common are as follows (for an eight-deck game):

-Colored Pair 12 to 1 10 to 1 15 to 1
+Mixed Pair6 to 15 to 15 to 1

-House Edge (8 decks) 4.09% 3.38% 2.17%
+House Edge (8 decks)4.09%3.38%2.17%

 As shown in the table, the house edge varies from 2.17% to 4.09%.